 - support research (e.g., long-term studies of the health effects of air pollution).

 Ambient air monitoring can be analysed using different analytical procedures.
 The appropriate protocol deployed depends on the client’s requirements and budget.
-STATS is capable of developing a monitoring strategy that takes into consideration of the client’s budget, reliability of systems, and ease of operation.
+EUROFINS STATS is capable of developing a monitoring strategy that takes into consideration of the client’s budget, reliability of systems, and ease of operation.

 The locations for monitoring stations depend on the purpose of the monitoring.
 Most air quality monitoring networks are designed to support human health objectives, and monitoring stations are established in population centers.
 They may be near busy roads, in city centers, or at locations of particular concern (e.g., a school, hospital, particular emissions sources).
 Monitoring stations also may be established to determine background pollution levels, away from urban areas and emissions sources.